 It is highly recommended that all students apply to at least one Financial Safety School (FSS).
 A Financial Safety School is one that the student would be able to afford with relatively little need for financial aid, one at which the student is almost certain to be accepted, and one that the student is willing to attend.

 A Florida in-state public four year college or university is often a good Financial Safety School, since in-state tuition is lower than tuition at a private college or out of state, non-resident, tuition at a public college or university in another state.
-Most Pine View students are, as well, eligible for a full or partial Bright Futures award, covering nearly half of in-state tuition.
+Most Pine View students are, as well, eligible for a full or partial Bright Futures award, covering nearly half of in-state tuition (the BF application will open on October 1st).
 Students can also reduce college costs by avoiding the travel expenses inherent in attending an out-of-state school.

 Private colleges and universities are generally most expensive, however, these institutions may be able to offer very competitive financial aid packages.
 Additionally, some very strong but lesser known colleges may be a better financial value than many highly selective institutions.
 These schools (both public and private) work hard to attract the best students to strengthen their academic profiles.
 As a result many Pine View students that might not otherwise qualify for financial aid may obtain considerable merit scholarships.